Unit 2: Authorizations

 In accordance with legal and regulatory requirements, the member and/or facility will be notified of a denial both verbally and in writing.
 The verbal notification will include information about the right to appeal the decision.
 The written notification will also include the member’s appeal rights.

-Medicare Advantage: When Continued Stay is not Approved
+Medicare Advantage: When Continued Stay is Not Approved

 When a concurrent review results in a denial and a Medicare Advantage member disagrees with the decision to be discharged from inpatient care, the member may request a review.